GouthamKumar4/bayers_hackathon/README.md

-# bayers_hackathon
+# Terraform_Azure_Handson

-This repository contains planning artifacts and reusable IaC/CI-CD templates for the healthcare microservices hackathon architecture.
+This repository contains planning artifacts and reusable IaC/CI-CD templates for the healthcare microservices architecture.

 ## Repository layout